 He once told some officials that the only way to close the monastery would be for them to bomb it, adding that if they did so, he would make sure the news went all over the world via the Voice of America.
 Then he told them simply, "Well, it's up to you."
-If it was a bluff, it sufficed to make the officials unsure of what this "crazy monk" might be capable of, and they left the monastery, temporarily, in peace.
+If it was a bluff, it sufficed to make the officials unsure of what this "crazy monk" might be capable of, and they left the monastery, at least for the moment, in peace.

 Despite such confrontations, Abbot Alipius felt Christ-like love for every person.
 He said, "You may object to me that it is impossible to love your enemies.
 But remember what Jesus Christ told us: 'Whatever you have done to the least of these my brethren you have done to Me...'
 Inscribe these words in golden letters upon the tablets of your heart, and...read them to yourself every day."

-There are more memorable people and inspiring words to discover in the pages of this profusely-illustrated book.
-It is a literary treasure chest.
+There are many more memorable people and inspiring words to discover in the pages of this profusely-illustrated book.
+It is a literary and spiritual treasure chest.